Project 2025 - what we know about the ‘dystopian’ manifesto for Trump’s second term

 The nearly 1,000-page plan opens with a “promise” to eliminate abortion access, and “abortion” is mentioned nearly 200 times.

-“And their attacks don’t stop with abortion,” according to Karen Stone, vice president of public policy and government relations with Planned Parenthood Action Fund.
+“And their attacks don’t stop with abortion,” according to a statement from Karen Stone, vice president of public policy and government relations with Planned Parenthood Action Fund.
 “They’re also planning to restrict funding for birth control and other preventive care and attacking gender-affirming care and sex education.”

-During the campaign the task force served as a public messaging campaign as interest in Project 2025 surged on social media and it could now function as a key bulwark in Congress against any moves by Trump to pursue such an agenda.
-But if Trump holds all the power, it won’t be in their gift to stop it unless serious alliances are made.

 Trump campaign advisers Susie Wiles and Chris LaCivita said last year that the “any personnel lists, policy agendas, or government plans published anywhere are merely suggestions.”